AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 >[!IMPORTANT]
 >
->Pulse notifications in AEM Assets Brand Portal is going to discontinue from December 1, 2022.
-Instead of Pulse notifications, you will continue receiving email notifications for the following events:
+>Pulse notifications in the AEM Assets Brand Portal is going to discontinue from December 1, 2022.
+Instead of Pulse notifications, you continue receiving email notifications for the following events:
+>
->* Sharing assets via link
+>* Sharing assets by way of link
 >* Requesting access workflow
 >* Sharing of contribution folder
 >* Initiating export to AEM